mrajaeim/ws-auth/README.md

 ## Useful Notes

 - Adjust `JWT_SECRET`, demo users, or allowed origins in the respective Auth service implementation.
-- Ensure the WebSocket service can reach the Auth Service (update `AUTH_SERVICE_URL` if hosting separately).
+- Ensure the WebSocket service can reach the Auth Service — update `AUTH_SERVICE_URL` if hosting services separately.
 - For production:
   - Enable HTTPS
-  - Set `Secure` flag on cookies
+  - Set the `Secure` flag on cookies
   - Move secrets to environment variables
   - Replace the in-memory user store with persistent storage (e.g., database)